By The Wyoming LLC Attorney Team

 Depending on their needs and preferences, entrepreneurs in Texas may choose between several business structures for their companies.
 Many opt for a limited liability company (LLC) because of the benefits it offers to the owners compared to other available options.

-However, if you decide to establish an LLC, you must become familiar with federal and state requirements for its formation and operation.
-Therefore, we will explore prerequisites currently in effect in Texas and help you gain the official LLC status.
+However, if you decide to form an LLC, you must become familiar with federal and state requirements for its formation and operation, including the fees associated with its establishment.
+Therefore, we will explore prerequisites currently in effect in Texas and help you gain the official LLC status, emphasizing the importance of drafting an operating agreement, understanding taxes, preparing an annual report, and considering the specific needs of a single member LLC for asset protection.

 A limited liability company, or LLC, is a business structure in the United States that protects entrepreneurs from personal liability for the company’s debts and responsibilities.
 Essentially, the owner and the business are legally considered two separate entities, thereby preventing the creditors from seizing the owners’ personal assets in case of a lawsuit.